IST263/fall2019m004/docs/schedule/week07.md

 ## Homework due this week

 5. Complete SAGE survey (you will receive an email when the window opens)
+7. Look through homework/readme.txt for this week's homework
 6. Do the pre-class reading for next class